syncfusion-content/windowsforms-docs/WindowsForms/Scheduler/Getting-Started.md

 ## Creating application with the ScheduleControl

-In this walkthrough, user will create a WinForms application that contains the [Windows Forms Scheduler](https://www.syncfusion.com/winforms-ui-controls/scheduler) (Schedule) control.
+In this walkthrough, user will create a WinForms application that contains the [Windows Forms Scheduler](https://www.syncfusion.com/winforms-ui-controls/scheduler) (Event Calendar) control.

 ### Creating the project